AugustoJRF/Gherkin-Test-Case-Creation/test-cases-login-feature.md

 |  Correct Username  and  Wrong password |

 ### TC004: Verify successful login and redirection

+**Objective:** Validate that logging in with correct credentials redirects the user to the correct page and displays a success message.

+**Preconditions:** The user should be on the Login/Register page with valid credentials.

+**Expected Results:**

+  - Upon clicking the login button with valid credentials, the user is redirected to the My Expenses Table page.
+  - A success message appears, stating: "You are logged in."

+**Steps:**

 **Given** the user is on the Login/Register page